DanielMawioo/React-django-Real-estate-Frontend/README.md

-# Realest Estate
+# Django-React Real Estate App
-This is a large project that shows how to implement a real estate application with a variety of different features.
-You see an approach to implementing authentication using JSON Web Tokens with the Django Rest Framework Simple JWT package.
-You see how to implement a contact form, how to implement pagination, how to upload photos on the Django Admin, how to customize the Django Admin, and more.
+## This is a large project that shows how to implement a real estate application with a variety of different features:
+- 1. Authentication using JSON Web Tokens with the Django Rest Framework Simple JWT package.
+- 2. A contact form.
+- 3. A pagination.
+- 4. Uploading photos on the Django Admin,
+- 5. custom the Django Admin.
+- 6. Redux signals

 In order to test out this project, follow these steps:
 - clone the repository